RANGER0900-github/working-bot-hoster/README.md

 # Discord Bot Hosting Service

-A Discord bot that allows users to host their own Discord bots on your server, with AI-powered bot generation using Google Gemini.
+A Discord bot that allows users to host their own Discord bots on your server, with AI-powered bot generation using Bytez.

 ## Features